jeremycherfas/user/pages/03.blog/monthly-report-2020-10/item.md

 - Terrific visit to the HQ of the Knights of Malta (not yet written up, alas).
 - Minor tweakery to design and CSS on this site, mostly 99% invisible, I hope.
 - Made 3½ jars of grape jam, and very good it is too.
-- Started to alternate two cycles of intermediate moderate HIIT with customary 3 cycles of beginners ditto.
+- Started to alternate two cycles of intermediate moderate HIIT with customary three cycles of beginners ditto.
 - Very difficult piece of work done to my satisfaction and, I think, the client’s.
 - Lunch at the beach.

 ### Exist.io

+Weight a little sown, steps up.
+Not sure how valuable this is any more.

 ### Activities